LISCB/PythonForBiochemists/README.md

     1. `conda activate pythonforbiochemists` (You've already done this, but you'll need to do it anytime you want to use this environment.
 Running it multiple times doesn't hurt.)
     2. `jupyter-lab`
 *  GUI:
     1. Go back to the home screen.
-SS
     2. Make sure you select the 'pythonforbiochemists' environment.
-SS
     3. Run Jupyter Lab.
-SS
     4. On the left-hand side, navigate to where you cloned this repo.
-SS

 Because this repository will continue to be updated, it's best for you to copy notebooks before working on them.
 Otherwise you'll have to merge your changes if you want to stay up-to-date.

 1. Navigate into the `tutorials` folder.
-SS
 2. Right click on notebook 1 and duplicate it.
-SS
 3. Double click on the new copy.
-SS
 4. Follow the directions to complete Tutorial 1.
-SS

 ## Continuing updates
 This repository will continue to be updated with new tutorials and topics as the Python community within LISCB grows.
 In order to the latest updates, just go into the `PythonForBiochemists` directory and run `git pull`.